-Federal Work-Study (FWS) provides an opportunity for part-time employment for undergraduate and graduate students with financial need, allowing you to earn money to help pay education expenses.
-FWS encourages community service and work related to your program of study.
-Positions are available on-campus in a number of university departments and off-campus at approved non-profit and government agencies.
+Federal Work Study (FWS) provides an opportunity for part-time employment for undergraduate and graduate students with financial need, allowing students to earn money to help pay education related expenses.
+Work Study and Community Work Study positions are available on-campus in a number of university departments and off-campus at approved non-profit and government agencies.
 Students usually work about 15 to 20 hours per week and hourly pay rates vary depending on job responsibilities and skill level required.

-Entering Freshman – FWS awards are based on the student indicating interest in FWS on the FAFSA (which was filed by the March 10th priority receipt deadline) and the student must be eligible for the Federal Pell Grant program.
+Entering Freshman – FWS awards are based on the student indicating interest on the FAFSA (which was filed by the March 10th priority receipt deadline) and Federal Pell Grant eligibility.

-Continuing Students - FWS awards are based on the student's participation in the FWS program during the preceding aid year and financial need.
+Continuing Students - FWS awards are typically awarded to students who used Federal Work-Study in the prior year and have financial need.

 • Flexible work schedules